linode/apl-docs/docs/teams.md

 ![Console: new team](img/console-new-team.png)

-Teams are tenants on the platform to support Development/DevOps teams, projects or even DTAP.
-A team will get access to Otomi Console, providing access to all the tools needed for complete observability.
-Teams can choose to receive alerts in Microsoft Teams, Slack or email and each team will get access to a project in Harbor and a space in Vault.
+- Teams are tenants on the platform to support Development/DevOps teams, projects or even DTAP
+- A team will get access to Otomi Console, providing access to all the tools needed for complete observability
+- Teams can choose to receive alerts in Microsoft Teams, Slack or email and each team will get access to a project in Harbor and a space in Vault

 ## Creating Teams

-1. Login with a user who is a member of the otomi-admin or team-admin role.
+- Login with a user who is a member of the otomi-admin or team-admin role
-2. Provide a name for the team (lowercase).
+- Provide a name for the team (lowercase).
 The teamname can not be changed afterwards!
-Creating a team will result in the creation of namespace `team-$NAME`.
+Creating a team will result in the creation of namespace `team-$NAME`
-3. Provide a OIDC group name/id granting for granting access to team.
-Only members of the group will get access to the team.
+- Provide a OIDC group name/id granting for granting access to team.
+Only members of the group will get access to the team
-4. In order to receive alerts, please choose an alerting endpoint:
+- In order to receive alerts, please choose an alerting endpoint:

 :::note Notes